Tiny Case Study: Breastmilk's Healing Properties

 While we found beneficial species (like Bifidobacterium infantis) in Khloe’s stool sample, seeding was off to a rough start.

-She had a somewhat long 15-hour active labor and pushing at the hospital with increased medical interventions, like an epidural, multiple vaginal exams and artificial rupture of the membranes (AROM) by the doctor, which may have affected the type of bacteria that seeded her baby at birth.
+She had a somewhat long 15-hour active labor and pushing at the hospital with increased medical interventions, like an epidural, multiple vaginal exams, and artificial rupture of the membranes (AROM) by the doctor, which may have affected the type of bacteria that seeded her baby at birth.
 It’s also interesting to note that Khloe got sick a lot during pregnancy and had a really bad cold for two weeks in her 2nd trimester and took Tylenol for her fever.

 By the time Daniel was 7 days old (which is usually the earliest baby stool sample we take), his microbiome was mostly dominated by a group of unfriendly microbes called Enterobacteriaceae, which is more commonly found in the hospital environment than in a healthy baby’s gut.